Marx Brothers: Later years

 From the 1940s onward Chico and Harpo appeared separately and together in nightclubs and casinos.
 Chico fronted a big band, the Chico Marx Orchestra (with 17-year-old Mel Tormé as a vocalist).
 Groucho made several radio appearances during the 1940s and starred in You Bet Your Life, which ran from 1947 to 1961 on NBC radio and television.
 He authored several books, including Groucho and Me (1959), Memoirs of a Mangy Lover (1964) and The Groucho Letters (1967).

 Groucho and Chico briefly appeared in a 1957 color short film promoting The Saturday Evening Post entitled Showdown at Ulcer Gulch, directed by animator Shamus Culhane, Chico's son-in-law.
 Groucho, Chico, and Harpo worked together (in separate scenes) in The Story of Mankind (1957).
 In 1959, the three began production of Deputy Seraph, a TV series starring Harpo and Chico as blundering angels, and Groucho (in every third episode) as their boss, the "Deputy Seraph".
 The project was abandoned when Chico was found to be uninsurable (and incapable of memorizing his lines) due to severe arteriosclerosis.
 On March 8 of that year, Chico and Harpo starred as bumbling thieves in The Incredible Jewel Robbery, a half-hour pantomimed episode of the General Electric Theater on CBS.
 Groucho made a cameo appearance (uncredited, because of constraints in his NBC contract) in the last scene, and delivered the only line of dialogue ("We won't talk until we see our lawyer!").

-The five brothers, just prior to their only television appearance together, on the Tonight!
+The five brothers, just prior to their only television appearance together, on Tonight!
 America After Dark, hosted by Jack Lescoulie, February 18, 1957.
 From left: Harpo, Zeppo, Chico, Groucho, and Gummo.